 - improving the cost-effectiveness of regulatory activities

 - lowering barriers to industry entry.

-The RegTech Research and Insights grants provide the opportunity to contribute to the development of new proposals to increase the use of RegTech along agricultural supply chains.
-Research and insights will show how to leverage RegTech to enhance agricultural traceability reforms and support the growth of the agricultural sector.
+Funded RegTech Research and Insights grant projects will show how to leverage RegTech along agricultural supply chains to enhance agricultural traceability reforms and support the growth of the agricultural sector.

 Outcomes from the grant round include:

-- Investigating how RegTech (including, but not limited to, rules as code) can assist in streamlining agricultural compliance obligations.
+- Investigating how RegTech can assist in streamlining agricultural compliance obligations.